Coder-Python/real-estate-price-prediction/README.md

 ## Data format :

-The POST request should be made with this json format ("HOUSE" or "APARTMENT" can be used for "Type_of_property", but if the string is empty, "House" will be used by default), all values are mandatory :
+The POST request should be made with this json format ("HOUSE" or "APARTMENT" can be used for "Type_of_property", but if the string is empty, "House" will be used by default), all fields/values are mandatory :

 ```json
 {